On your first day, or first and second days, of the Alpine crossing, from Lake Geneva

-After a day or two of walking, you will be able to compare your
+After a few days of warm-up walking, you will be able to compare your

-speeds with those listed in the Topo Guides or other guide book.
+speeds with those listed in the guide books.

 down, and about 4 km (2.4 miles) per hour on the flat. ( The guides

 are usually, but not entirely accurate or consistent.)
+The Paddy Dillon guidebook uses about 400 meters (1,400 feet) per hour up and down on steep slopes.
 Compare your

 do not make an allowance for rest stops or meals.

 Schedule a rest day at least once a week, if for no other reason

 than to allow your body and spirit to recover.
 Some suggestions